hhhhc-da/makeSthCrazy/README.md

 # makeSthCrazy
-Take the proceeding result to your computer teacher and make he/she crazy.
+Take the proceeding result to your computer teacher.

 make.cpp              : source file.